Mohibullah "Mo" Khan: Life and career

 Mo finished runner-up at the British Open to his uncle Azam in 1959, 1961 and 1962.
 (The British Open was considered to be the effective world championship of the sport at the time.)
 He then won the British Open in 1963 in dramatic fashion.
 In the final against A.A.
 AbouTaleb of Egypt, he saved multiple match-points from 8-1 down in the fourth game as he came back to win in five games 9-4, 5-9, 3-9, 10-8, 9-6.
 It would be his first and only British Open title.

-In 1963, following his winning of the British Open, Mo secured the backing of United States President John F. Kennedy to move to the US and take up a position as a squash professional at the Harvard Club in Boston.
-He spent most of the years following his move the States playing and teaching squash's North American (i.e. hardball) game.
-This he speedingly mastered to the point of being runner-up to his uncle Hashim in the 1963 North American Open, whose 1964, 1965, 1966, and 1968 editions (as well as five straight North American Pro events from 1965–69) Mohibullah would subsequently capture.
+In 1963, following his win in the British Open, Mo secured the backing of United States President John F. Kennedy to move to the US and take up a position as a squash professional at the Harvard Club in Boston.
+He spent most of the years following his move to the States playing and teaching squash's North American (i.e. hardball) game.
+This he speedily mastered to the point of being runner-up to his uncle Hashim in the 1963 North American Open, whose 1964, 1965, 1966, and 1968 editions (as well as five straight North American Pro events from 1965–69) Mohibullah would subsequently capture.

 Though this change of both environment and emphasis would exact a price in the form of Mo's straight-set semi-final loss to Michael Oddy in the 1964 British Open, it was undoubtedly a smart career move for this volatile extrovert, whose exceptional shotmaking skills were perfectly tailored to the North American game.
 While the formidable records of both Hashim and Azam were predicated on solid error-free play and relentless retrieving, Mohibullah evinced a crowd-pleasing flair for the spectacular.